What Is ORP in Hydrogen Water?

 Does negative ORP prove high hydrogen?

 Not by itself.
-Hydrogen-rich water may show negative ORP, but dissolved hydrogen concentration should be measured in PPB or PPM.
+Hydrogen-rich water may show negative ORP, but dissolved hydrogen concentration should be measured separately in PPB or PPM.

 Is ORP the same as pH?